Although coronavirus restrictions have now been lifted guidance remains in place to help reduce the spread of COVID-19.

 How businesses involved in the home moving process can mitigate risk

 All businesses should follow the government’s latest guidance for employers and businesses.
 As well as government guidance, we encourage all professionals and tradespeople to speak to their professional or representative bodies and familiarise themselves with any up to date guidance that these bodies have prepared for their specific sectors.

-As workers return to their workplaces, employers should continue to follow the Staying safe at work guidance.
+Where employees are at their workplace, employers should continue to follow the Staying safe at work guidance.